adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+As this feature has been cooking since 2017, many alternative implementations have been discussed.

 ## Deref-based

 Unstable Rust contains an implementation of arbitrary self types based around the `Deref` trait.

-However, if it's OK to create a reference `&T`, you probably don't need this feature.
+However, if it's OK to create a reference `&T`, you _probably don't need this feature_.
 You can probably simply use `&self` as your receiver type.

 This feature is fundamentally aimed at smart pointer types `P<T>` where it's not safe to create a reference `&T`.
 As discussed in the rationale, that's most commonly because of semantic differences to pointers in other languages, but it might be because references have special meaning or behavior in some pure Rust domain.
 Either way, it's not OK to create a Rust reference `&T` or `&mut T`, yet we may want to allow methods to be called on some reference-like thing.